SigismundBT/no-bundle-scoper/README.md

 ## ⚠ Limitations

+This plugin is intentionally limited in scope to stay stable and focused.
+It assumes you're working in a standard single-package setup with a clear `inDir → outDir` compilation structure.

+### ✅ Assumptions

+- **All source files are located inside a single directory (usually `src/`)**,
+  defined via `baseUrl` in your `tsconfig.json`.

+- **All compiled output goes into a single `outDir`**,
+  preserving the folder structure of your source directory.

+- **Only aliases that resolve to files within your source tree (`baseUrl`) will be rewritten.**
+  Aliases resolving to paths outside the source root (e.g., `../../shared/foo.ts`) will be skipped.
+  This avoids broken imports due to missing `.js` output or nonstandard build setups.

+- **This plugin does not touch external imports**,
+  including packages from `node_modules`, native modules (e.g. `fs`, `path`), or anything marked `external: true` by esbuild.

+---

+### 🚫 Unsupported features

-- **Only the first path** in each `tsconfig.json` alias will be used.
+- **Only the first path** in each alias entry will be used.
-  If you define fallback targets like this:
+  If you define fallback targets like:

   ```json
   {